cristianglezm/EvoGarden/README.md

 -   **Dynamic Weather & Seasons**: Experience a living environment with four distinct seasons (Spring, Summer, Autumn, Winter) that cyclically affect temperature and humidity.
 Be prepared for unpredictable weather events like heatwaves, cold snaps, heavy rain, and droughts that create new evolutionary pressures.
 -   **High-Performance Canvas Rendering**: The entire simulation grid is rendered on a single `<canvas>` element, ensuring smooth performance even with hundreds of entities.
 -   **User Goals & Scenarios (Challenges)**: Engage with a set of predefined challenges that track your progress across multiple playthroughs.
 Challenges cover survival (e.g., *Ancient Bloom*), predation (*Apex Predator*), ecosystem balance (*Circle of Life*), population milestones (*The Swarm*), and genetic evolution (*Poison Garden*).
+-   **Seed Bank**: Automatically saves the genomes of "champion" flowers—the longest-lived, most toxic, and most healing—to a persistent database.
+These champions are then used to repopulate the garden after a collapse, ensuring genetic resilience.
+Users can view these champions, download their genomes, or clear the bank to start fresh.
 -   **Data Visualization & Analytics**: Monitor the health and evolution of your garden over time with dynamic, real-time charts.
 Track population dynamics, key ecosystem events, the average expression of genetic traits, application performance, and a new **Environment chart** that visualizes the history of temperature and humidity changes.
 -   **Advanced Notification System**:
     -   **Real-time Event Log & Environment Display**: A retro, terminal-style log in the header provides a non-intrusive feed of all simulation events, complemented by a real-time display of the current season, temperature, humidity, and any active weather events.